Shaunna Hall: 2000s

 Alien Lovestock's 2000 CD Planet of Fish includes the composition "Alien Love" co-written by Hall, Eric McFadden and George Clinton.

-Hall composed eight tracks with Storm, Inc. for the independent release The Calm Years in April 2001.
 Storm, Inc. started in the summer of 1999 when Hall sat in with singer Storm Large as a support guitarist for acoustic gigs.
+She composed eight tracks for the independent release The Calm Years in 2001.
 Hall and Storm, Inc. wrote and created The Calm Years. and toured the US west coast following its release.

-As a sound designer, Hall helped create the first online video game developed by Shockwave in 2000.
-Tamale Loco is now available in the Shockwave Favorites Vol. 1 game bundle or as a standalone download at Shockwave.com.
+As a sound designer, Hall helped create the first online video game "Tamale Loco: Rumble in the Desert II", developed by Shockwave in 2000.

 In the summer of 2001, she played with Dog Ass, a trio with Los Angeles drummer Becky Wreck and bassist Christy Michel.
-Formed specifically to play a Breast Cancer Awareness Benefit presented by Loudithfaire, a festival celebrating lesser-known women in rock, the trio gave a few shows in San Francisco and Los Angeles before Hall moved to Barcelona, Spain in 2002.
+Formed specifically to play a Breast Cancer Awareness benefit presented by Loudithfaire, a festival celebrating lesser-known women in rock, the trio gave a few shows in San Francisco and Los Angeles, before Hall moved to Barcelona in 2002.

-Hall wrote, produced, and directed a short film called The Beauty of Betrayal in May 2002.
-Brick Seriously and Hall recorded the video in San Francisco.
-It features her composition Beauty Sleeps recorded in San Francisco and Los Angeles with drummer Kevin Carnes, EricMcFadden Experience members Sam Bass, Ben Barnes and Paula O'Rourke.
-Janis Tanaka plays the saw on the instrumental.
-Hall appears in the film along with actress Natalie Richie.
+Hall wrote, produced, and directed a short film called The Beauty of Betrayal in 2002, featuring her composition Beauty Sleeps recorded in San Francisco and Los Angeles.
+Hall appears in the film, along with actress Natalie Richie.

-In July 2002, Hall began touring with George Clinton and Parliament-Funkadelic.
-Since then, she has played on several US, Canadian and European tours as well as dates abroad.
-She was the monitor engineer from 2002–2004, and the P-Funk Live at the 2004 Montreaux Jazz Festival DVD credits her engineering work.
+In July 2002, Hall began touring with George Clinton and Parliament-Funkadelic (P-Funk).
+She was the monitor engineer from 2002 to 2004.
 She became the first official female guitarist of P-Funk in 2007.